Water is too hot from the Reliance water heater (scalding at taps).

 How to Fix / Troubleshooting

 Safety first: Risk of scalding.
-Warn household members and consider lowering the temperature at mixing valves temporarily.
-For electric units, turn OFF power before opening panels; for gas, set control to PILOT or OFF.
+Warn household members and consider temporarily lowering the temperature at mixing valves.
+For electric units, turn OFF power before opening panels; for gas units, set the control to PILOT or OFF.

 Steps to check:

-- 1. Check set temperature: For electric models, remove access panels and read the dial setting on upper and lower thermostats.
+- 1. Check set temperature: For electric models, remove the access panels and read the dial setting on the upper and lower thermostats.
 For gas models, check the temperature dial on the gas control.
-Adjust to about 120°F.
+Adjust the setting to about 120°F.

-- 3. Replace thermostat (electric): With power OFF, label and remove wires from the suspect thermostat and install a new Reliance-compatible thermostat.
-Set to 120°F.
+- 3. Replace thermostat (electric): With power OFF, label and remove wires from the suspect thermostat, then install a new Reliance-compatible thermostat.
+Set the new thermostat to 120°F.

 - 4. Replace gas control (gas): If the gas control does not respond to temperature changes or overshoots, the entire gas control valve/thermostat assembly must be replaced.